Peter Francis is the Conductor of the

 As an adjudicator he has worked at The Gold Coast Eisteddfod, the Redlands Eisteddfod, the Sunshine Coast Junior Eisteddfod, the Barrier Reef Festival, the Sydney Festival and the Brisbane Eisteddfod.

 Peter is very pleased to once again renew his association with the Redland City band.

 Louise McGill is the Assistant Conductor of the

-Allen Clark is the conductor of the
+Allen Clark is the assistant conductor of the

 Allen commenced his playing career on Baritone with the Invermay Silver Band in Launceston, Tasmania, at the age of ten, before progressing to Principle Euphonium at the age of sixteen.
 Ten years later Allen took over as conductor of the band and by this stage Allen had been adjudged Tasmanian Euphonium champion on two occasions.
 Allen then set about improving the standard of the band and was successful in taking the band from C grade to B grade during his nine-year term as conductor.
 During this time Allen was appointed to the Musical Advisory Board of the Tasmanian Bands League for a one year tenure.

 In 2000, Allen joined Brisbane Excelsior Brass Band and played Euphonium, Baritone and Tenor Horn with the band during its rise to No 1 ranking in Australia.
 This playing experience under the direction of Howard Taylor, and among a number of Australia’s finest brass players, has inspired Allen to continue to pursue new heights in both his playing ability and conducting skills.
 A conducting highlight for Allen during this time was to conduct the winning ensemble from the band in the Open Ensemble section at the National Band Championship in 2004.